 A tendency analysis for our period of the study reveals a small negative trend in the series of the SPEI1 (statistically significant), an increase in the number and duration of the episodes (statistically non-significant), and a small increase in the severity of these episodes (statistically significant) (Table 2).
-Vicente-Serrano et al. (2011) also found that the mean duration of drought episodes in NWIP increased by approximately 1 month in the last 30 years of 1930-2006 (difference statistically non-significant) as a consequence of the increase in potential Eto.
+Vicente-Serrano et al. (2011) also found that the mean duration of drought episodes in the NWIP increased by approximately 1 month in the last 30 years of 1930-2006 (difference statistically non-significant) as a consequence of the increase in a potential Et0 value.